sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_yaml_reference.md

 A Sourcegraph search query that matches a set of repositories (and branches).
 Each matched repository branch is added to the list of repositories that the batch change will be run on.

+Your search query should answer the question "where do I want to run this batch change?".
+Search result matches for things like commits, symbols, or file owners will be ignored.

 See "[Code search](../../code_search/index.md)" for more information on Sourcegraph search queries.

 ### Examples